LevelHome/simplicity_sdk/app/bluetooth/example/bt_cs_ncp/readme.md

 ### Programming the Radio Board

-Before programming the radio board mounted on the mainboard, make sure the power supply switch the AEM position (right side) as shown below.
+In case of a WSTK & Radio Board setup, before programming the radio board mounted on the mainboard, make sure the power supply switch is in the AEM position (right side) as shown below.

 ![](./image/readme_img0.png)